 Brands like Bulldog Gin are a different story.
 It's a rather bold gin that does have that strong juniper presence but also adds poppy and dragon eye to the list of botanicals for an interesting twist.

-Citadelle from France and DH Krahn from New York state are two brands that bridge the gap between robust London dry... gins and the new softer gins.
-They can stand up in classics like the New Orleans Fizz as well as modern creations like The 5/25.Continue to 5 of 7 below.
+Citadelle from France and DH Krahn from New York state are two brands that bridge the gap between robust London dry gins and the new softer gins.
+They can stand up in classics like the New Orleans Fizz as well as many modern creations.Continue to 5 of 7 below.

 05 of 07

 In the last few decades, we have seen a rise in gins that do not follow tradition.
 Some of these are called 'new gin' while others fall into the 'new Western gin' category.
 They're all quite unique among themselves through what they do have in common is a softer flavor profile.